kwameopareasiedu/react-simple-widgets/docs/page-transition-provider.md

 page transition animation and then uses a [Router](https://reacttraining.com/react-router/web/api/Router) to actually change the pages.
 It therefore requires a Router instance as an ancestor widget.

+This provider is designed to work seamlessly with ReactRouterDOM's routers to parameters such as `basename` on the Router will not break any functionality in your app.

 ## API

 ### PageTransitionProvider